-Five Little Friends Sing and act out:
+Five Little Friends

+Sing and act out:

 Five little friends are far away.
 One came near me and wanted to stay.
 Four little friends are far away.
 One came near me and wanted to stay.
 Three little friends are far away.
 One came near me and wanted to stay.
 Two little friends are far away.
 One came near me and wanted to stay.
-One little friends are far away.
+One little friend is far away.
+They came near me and wanted to stay.
 Now five friends are right here near me.
 I'm as happy as happy can be.

 (Note: They learned this song last week.
-Tell the children when they go home, to sing this song with a family member replacing the word friend with mom, dad, sister, etc.) Friend, I like to be with you.
+Tell the children when they go home, to sing this song with a family member replacing the word friend with mom, dad, sister, etc.)

+Friend, I like to be with you.
 (Two children face each other and hold hands.)

 Play with you.
 (Children make playing motion with hands.)

 Share with you.
 (Children hold hands.)

 And friend, when we are far apart, (Step apart from each other.)

 I'll still be friends with you.
 (Cross hands over heart.)
 Yes, I will.